webitel/docs-en/source/acr-applications.rst

 .. py:module:: math

-The Math application allows you to perform mathematical tasks on numbers.
+Math application allows you to perform mathematical tasks on numbers.

 .. code-block:: json

     {
     "math": {
         "data": "${caller_id_array}",
-        "fn": "random",
-        "setVar": "new_random_caller_id"
+        "setVar": "new_random_caller_id",
+        "fn": "random"
         }
     }

+- ``data``: input variable, array or string
+- ``setVar``: assign the output of a function to a variable
+- ``fn``: JavaScript function

 fn
 ++